 How many reading this know what the blockchain is?
 It’s a relatively new term, but one that doesn’t look like it’s going away anytime soon.
 Mostly associated with bitcoin – a cryptocurrency founded in 2009, its arms are long reaching and still in the process of what potentially could be never-ending.
 How is the blockchain set up to impact the music industry?

-Vulnerable to hackers, re-sellers, tech pirates, unfair revenue sharing and general chaos, the music industry needs a towing service to haul away all the problems intrinsic to the game.
+Vulnerable to hackers, re-sellers, tech pirates, unfair revenue sharing and general chaos, the music industry needs a limo service st louis mo to haul away all the problems intrinsic to the game.
 The blockchain just might be an answer.

 There are numerous videos devoted to the blockchain and millions of words written to make the concept digestible to the average intellect.
 I’ve managed to get a fairly clear picture of the possibilities it offers both artists and distributors in the music industry.
 I can see how it will bring a fair and balanced environment back to the business of making and selling music.